- HOME

 The Company has a basic policy of using appropriate levels of remuneration and calculation methods for directors based on rank and responsibilities, within the limits decided at the General Meeting of Shareholders.
 Remuneration for directors (excluding outside directors and members of the Audit & Supervisory Committee) consists of fixed compensation (basic remuneration), performance-linked remuneration (bonuses) as short-term incentives that reflect consolidated business results, and non-cash compensation (restricted stock) as long-term incentives to contribute to increasing the Company’s stock price and corporate value.
 Basic remuneration is 70% of total compensation, followed by bonuses at 20% and restricted stock at 10%.
 To increase the objectivity and transparency of evaluating and determining the remuneration of directors (excluding outside directors and members of the Audit & Supervisory Committee), the Nomination and Compensation Committee, on which independent outside directors form a majority, provides advice and suggestions as an advisory body to the Board of Directors.
 This policy was decided by the Board of Directors after its fairness was ascertained by the Nomination and Compensation Committee.

-- ・ Fixed amounts paid based on rank
+• ・ Monthly fixed amounts paid based on rank

-- ・ The total amount paid does not exceed ¥420 million (includes up to ¥30 million for outside directors who are not members of the Audit & Supervisory Committee)
+• ・ The total amount paid does not exceed ¥420 million (includes up to ¥30 million for outside directors who are not members of the Audit & Supervisory Committee).
+The calculation method is as follows.

 The multiplier is decided based on the result of combining the aforementioned (i) and (ii) at a 60:40 ratio.